 Please follow the steps below as you plan your FGC educational career.
 Keep in mind that only the first two enrollment steps (apply and high school transcript) are required for admission, but some remaining steps can be completed simultaneously to expedite your enrollment.
 Remember that we are here to help you through this process and your success is important to us.

-Receive your letter of acceptance that will include important information like log-in information for MyFGC and student email, as well as steps following admission.
+Receive your letter of acceptance that will include important information like log-in information for MyFGC Portal, as well as steps following admission.

 Complete the Free Application for Federal Student Aid (FAFSA) whether you think you are eligible or not.
 Many scholarship opportunities at FGC require a completed FAFSA.
 Check this step off your list as early as possible, as this may be completed prior to admission.